It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 - Fiber

 First, understand that all carbs are broken down into sugars: even quinoa and brown rice.
-However, the speed at which your body absorbs these sugars is what determines how bad they can be for you.
+However, the speed at which your body absorbs these sugars determines how bad they can be for you.

 Whole grains are complex carbohydrates loaded with fiber, the ingredient that can lower a person’s cholesterol.
 Fiber slows down the metabolic process.
 Your body absorbs sugars slower, avoiding insulin spikes but still delivering the energy.